-A written request to the PC under rule 62 (Redress) from a boat, the RC or the TC to adjust the score(s) of one or more boats in a race or series.
+A written request to the PC under rule 61 (Redress) from a boat, the RC or the TC to adjust the score(s) of one or more boats in a race or series.
 A PC may also call a hearing to consider redress for a boat.
-See rule 60 (Right to Protest; Right to Request Redress or Rule 69 Action).
+See rule 60 (Protests) and rule 61 (Redress).